Options traders bet on U.S. steel stocks ahead of tariffs decision

 Several of these steel companies are set to report quarterly results before the end of July.

-Trump's election initially boosted steel stocks, with the S&P 1500 steel index .SPCOMSTEEL surging 36 percent in the month after the Nov.
+Trump's election initially boosted steel stocks, with the S&P 1500 steel index surging 36 percent in the month after the Nov.
 8 vote.
 The index has given up most of those gains and is up 10 percent since the election.

 Reporting by Saqib Iqbal Ahmed; Editing by Marguerita Choy